-Term, Surety Nonrenewal, and ERCOT and Termination.
+Term, Surety Nonrenewal, and ERCOT Termination.
 This Bond shall be effective upon the Date of Issuance set forth below.
 The term of this Bond shall be for a period of one (1) year, commencing on the Date of Issuance and expiring one (1) year later.

 Notwithstanding the foregoing, this Bond shall be automatically renewed and extended without amendment for one (1) year from the expiration date hereof, or one (1) year from any future expiration date, unless at least sixty (60) days prior to the expiration date the Surety sends written notice to ERCOT stating that Surety elects not to renew and extend this Bond.
+If Surety notifies ERCOT in writing that Surety elects to terminate this Bond and Principal fails to provide an acceptable form of replacement security to ERCOT at least thirty (30) days prior to the termination of this Bond, Surety shall, upon demand, without any notice other than such demand, and without any further action by ERCOT deliver cash collateral to ERCOT not later than the next business day in the amount of the full remaining value of this Bond as security for Principal’s Obligations.
+Cash collateral provided to ERCOT by Surety and not applied by ERCOT to satisfy unpaid Obligations shall be returned to Surety at such time as: (i) Principal provides adequate replacement security to ERCOT or (ii) Principal ceases to be an ERCOT customer and all amounts owed by Principal to ERCOT are paid in full, including amounts owed as a result of true-ups or other corrections to previous settlements.

 Notwithstanding the foregoing, ERCOT shall have the immediate right, but not the obligation, to terminate this Bond upon written notice to Surety and Principal (a) if any of the representations and warranties of the Surety contained in Section 4 are no longer true and correct, or (b) upon the Surety’s failure to promptly deliver any information requested pursuant to Section 5.

 2.08 Surety Continuing Liability.
 If Surety elects not to renew this Bond or ERCOT terminates this Bond, Surety agrees and acknowledges that it shall remain liable for any Obligations arising before the effective date of Surety’s nonrenewal or ERCOT’s termination of this Bond.
-Surety agrees and acknowledges that this Bond applies to all Obligations arising or committed to prior to the effective date of Surety’s the nonrenewal or ERCOT’s termination Bond.
+Surety agrees and acknowledges that this Bond applies to all Obligations arising or committed to prior to the effective date of Surety’s nonrenewal or ERCOT’s termination.

 Acknowledgements, Waivers and Consents.
 In full recognition and in furtherance of the foregoing, the Surety agrees that: